nevalang/website/content/docs/about/index.md

 The first gives us the ability to reason about programs in a way that is natural for us, similar to how we think when looking at electronic components, analyzing the data flow within them.
 The second enables us to fully leverage parallelism without making the code significantly more complex.

 Add to this strong static typing, compilation into machine code, and open-source availability and you might get a tool that is both simple and powerful enough that even inexperienced programmers can use it to create large and fast programs.

+## Why FBP?
+Why Not OOP or FP?

+The reason why Nevalang might succeed is its flow-based paradigm.
+The stagnation in the problems described above, as we believe, is a consequence of the flow control paradigm established by the von Neumann architecture, where we have a state and a computer that changes this state by sequentially executing instructions.
+This way of thinking has served us well, but in the era of multi-core processors, we struggle to adapt it to modern realities.
+However, in the dataflow paradigm, and especially in its most powerful form - Flow-Based Programming (FBP), these problems do not exist.

 ## Why Visual Programming?